-Most of the churches in Kendal and the surrounding district are members of Churches Together in Kendal and District ; which belongs to Churches Together in Cumbria, and that belongs to Churches Together in Britain and Ireland and so on to The World Council of Churches.
+Most of the churches in Kendal and the surrounding district are members of Churches Together in Kendal and District, which belongs to Churches Together in Cumbria, which in turn belongs to Churches Together in Britain and Ireland and so on to The World Council of Churches.

 There are four national ecumenical organisations, in addition to national denominational organisation.

 Mission Communities: there are three Mission Communities in the area: the Beacon Mission Community; the Helm Mission Community and the Two Valleys Mission Community

 CTiKD is deeply committed to these and much involved although not the organizing body, which is Mission Community.